OBS Noise Gate Settings

 Step 2: Test open/close threshold

 Test the default open and close threshold of your audio input.
-OBS has default noise gate settings in the Audio Mixer tab.
+You can find the default OBS noise gate settings in the Audio Mixer tab.

 Step 3: Open Audio Mixer settings